FeatureBaseDB/www/content/whitepaper/whitepaper.md

 ## Gossip

-Pilosa uses HashiCorp's memberlist protocol to manage cluster state and to broadcast internode messages within the cluster.
+Pilosa uses HashiCorp's memberlist protocol (by default) to manage cluster state.
 Memberlist is a gossip implementation based on the SWIM protocol that supports both synchronous and asynchronous communication.
-By providing a gossip seed—the address of a node in the cluster—memberlist determines cluster membership for all nodes, and delivers node membership events to all nodes in the cluster.
+By providing a list of gossip seeds—the addresses of other nodes in the cluster—memberlist determines cluster membership for all nodes, and delivers node membership events to all nodes in the cluster.
 For example, when a new node joins the cluster, memberlist ensures that all other nodes in the cluster receive a NodeJoin event along with information about the joining node.
-In addition to management node membership, memberlist also provides Pilosa with the ability to send messages between nodes in the cluster.
-Pilosa uses this functionality to broadcast messages about cluster state and schema changes.
-For example, when a *field* is created on a node, Pilosa broadcasts a FieldCreation message to all other nodes in the cluster.
-This ensures that every node is aware of the latest schema and can therefore appropriately respond to future queries.

 ## Guarantees